paluh/purescript-son-of-a-j/README.md

 # purescript-son-of-a-j

-Zero cost json serialization / deserialization for a subset of PureScript types.
+Zero cost json serialization and zero copy deserialization for a subset of PureScript types.

 ## Supported types